Getting Started

 environment:

-Choose one of the following, depending on your needs (it should take at most a few minutes):
+Choose one of the following, depending on your needs:

-will install some dependencies related to baysor, you still have to install the baysor
+Important: then, you also have to install the baysor

 If the Baysor executable is not at ~/.julia/bin/baysor